SAP-samples/teched2023-DT187v/exercises/ex2/README.md

 </p></details>

 **Step 4)** Optional:  Sometimes, dimensions can also include measures.
-To be able to analyse and aggregate them, they need to be part of the cube aswell.<br>
+To be able to analyse and aggregate them, they need to be part of the cube as well.<br>
 Use the _Connection association to add the flight distance together with the distance unit as additional measure.
 - As the distance is an amount with a unit, you need to add `@Semantics.quantity.unitOfMeasure: 'DistanceUnit'` to it
 - as well as a suitable aggregation, e.g. `@Aggregation.default: #MAX`